OVECJOE/The-Journey-From-Ignorance/chapter_1.md

 I turned around, the voice in me crying for isolation, at least from her.
 I went off from her, and started advancing towards the Igloo.
 She is just kinda omnipresent, and I hated that.
 I felt happy that my strength did not fail me from escaping her grip.

 I stole a look at her again, after increasing the space between us, at the gate of the Igloo.
 She was sitting in my vehicle, **Jar**!
-I stopped in my tracks, my temper rising now. <u>*Calm down!
-She is but a female...*</u> I noticed a bustle of rage in me, and it wasn't good. <u>*I must breast this!*</u>
+I stopped in my tracks, my temper rising now. *Calm down!
+She is but a female...* I noticed a bustle of rage in me, and it wasn't good. *I must breast this!*

 I started back to her, *partly in fear*, *partly in shame*, and *partly in anger*.
 I tried to meet her gaze, but it was piercing...
 I couldn't maintain it.
-My pace reduced drastically, I was becoming timid again. <u>*What is wrong with me?*</u>, I asked myself.
+My pace reduced drastically, I was becoming timid again. *What is wrong with me?*, I asked myself.
 This is not the first time I met a female, or related with one.
 I have conversed with many of them on **Earth**.

 Please don't ask me if I had been to Earth, ***I am a secret keeper!***

 *"I understood, from past records, that you are a secret keeper...
 Am I right? **yes or yes!**"*, she cut through my thoughts with this shocking words.
 I became very tensed now, I was perspiring, because I wasn't balanced psychologically now...maybe...even...emotionally also.

-I was just a few feet away from her, but her voice was booming like she was speaking into my head. <u>*What about the man sunbathing?*</u> The man was still sunbathing, without noticing the activity going on. <u>*What is going on here?*</u>, I couldn't help but ask myself.
+I was just a few feet away from her, but her voice was booming like she was speaking into my head. *What about the man sunbathing?* The man was still sunbathing, without noticing the activity going on. *What is going on here?*, I couldn't help but ask myself.

 *"Well, he can't see us!
 He is not blind though..."*, she responded.

-<u>*What is happening here?*</u>, I was becoming confused more than ever.
+*What is happening here?*, I was becoming confused more than ever.

 *"Only accept to become my partner, and the whole picture will become clear man!"*, she responded.

-<u>*Why is she so keen with my becoming her partner?
+*Why is she so keen with my becoming her partner?
 What business is she into?
-What makes me the right person for the job?*</u> These thoughts flooded my mind.
-I just couldn't keep from thinking. <u>*I needed a job, but am I going to be comfortable with what goes with this job she is offering?
+What makes me the right person for the job?* These thoughts flooded my mind.
+I just couldn't keep from thinking. *I needed a job, but am I going to be comfortable with what goes with this job she is offering?
 Why was she sitting here?
-Had she been waiting for my arrival?*</u>
+Had she been waiting for my arrival?*

 *"You don't need to trigger your fears and anxiety with those thoughts...I am not dangerous, I have gone through your records, and I have found that you are the best at the moment to function in this...
 Please accept this, and my heart will be merry!"*, she was pleading now and that was the most sincere impression I have gotten from her since.
 Her pleading, searching, and beguiling eyes were so seducing in their rights that it would take more than a man, especially a job-hungry man, to reject this offer.

-<u>*What offer would be proposed to you without you knowing what the package entails beforehand?*</u>, that, certainly, was a rhetorical question.
+*What offer would be proposed to you without you knowing what the package entails beforehand?*, that, certainly, was a rhetorical question.
 Now I had taken my eyes off her face and was gazing at the vast field some meters behind her.
 A flock of sheep were grazing on the grass, though I could see no shepherd close by.
 The flock was having a good time, I guess...unlike I &mdash;I am in a dilemma, and a big one!

 She grabbed me by my right wrist, which obviously shocked me, and led me towards **Jar**.
 I couldn't find the courage to argue.
 Around her, I feel weak.
 Whoever sent her is a master of his game.
 This woman was damn good at her job, skillful in making one gasp for breath.
 She is also a secret concealer, and good at it!
 I have just met a breed, and an interesting one.